sous-chefs/beyondcompare/README.md

 Installs BeyondCompare from Scooter Software

 ## gitconfig
-Configures git to use BeyondCompare is the diff and merge tool.
+If you have git installed, this recipe configures git to use BeyondCompare is the diff and merge tool.

 # Author